McDonald's-owned U.S. restaurants boost pay to lure new workers

 Some of those employees shifted to warehouse or retail work.
 Others depend on government payments ranging from stimulus checks to enhanced unemployment benefits - in some cases reaping more than they could earn working full-time at a restaurant.

-McDonald's joins Chipotle Mexican Grill Inc (CMG.N), Taco Bell (YUM.N) and other chains in sweetening compensation to lure applicants.
+McDonald’s joins Chipotle Mexican Grill Inc, Taco Bell and other chains in sweetening compensation to lure applicants.

 Our Standards: The Thomson Reuters Trust Principles.